-- A. Provide fresh and healthy food for all faculty, staff and students. - B. Improve sanitation and cleanliness of the cafeteria. - C. Create better dining areas.
+A. Provide fresh and healthy food for all faculty, staff and students.

+- B. Improve sanitation and cleanliness of the cafeteria. - C. Create better dining areas. - D. Allow students to prepare light food/snacks in the Cafeteria.

 Dean of Student Affairs and Ministries Office (SAMO) SAMO Secretary Dean of General Affairs Office (GAO) GAO Section Head Director of Finance Student Representative